 kept tidy either, with everything easy to grab.

 Very few valuable items are carried on trips,

 and Dr. Voyageur divides up the valuables he must take.

 he never carries all of his credit cards, telephone calling cards,

-passport or other identification, travellers cheques, etc. in one place.
+passport or other identification, etc. in one place.
 All not needed at the moment go into his money belt.

-He may use a hotel safe in his room or the main hotel safe if planning to spend time at a beach or pool
+He may use the main hotel safe if planning to spend time at a beach or pool

 Keep in mind though that hotel room safes are far too